Fourways: Geography

 The Fourways area encompasses several suburbs and estates.
 The suburbs include Fourways (on the Western side of William Nicol Drive, with a small portion on the Eastern side colloquially known as Little Fourways), Magalies View, Bryanston Ext.
 34, several Magaliessig extensions, Norscot, Norscot Slopes, Lone Hill and Beverley, Craigavon, Broadacres.
 The estates are Cedar Creek, Cedar Lakes, Fourways Gardens, Dainfern, Dainfern Valley, Dainfern Ridge and Fernbrook Estate.
 The estates have come to be because of the city's high crime rate.
 Dainfern is centred on a golf course, while Cedar Lakes, Fourways Gardens and Fernbrook Estate are centred on family ideals and parks, Fourways Gardens has a small nature enclosure which used to be home to a set of zebra and several blue cranes.
 The weather is warmer here than that to the South.
 Fourways will, on average, enjoy Pretoria's temperatures, owing to their proximity.

 Of the koppies located in Greater Johannesburg, Fourways has one located in the Fourways Nature Reserve, named the Norscot Koppies.
 Lone Hill and Beverley has another, located in the Lonehill Nature Reserve, named the Lonehill Koppie.

 Apart from the metropolitan's older and most prestigious suburbs, such as Westcliff in Johannesburg and Sandhurst in Sandton, this area has some of the metro's priciest and most sought-after homes.

 Central Fourways comprises the entertainment district.
 These centres are Design Quarter, just north of Magaliessig, Fourways Mall north of Fourways, Montecasino to the east of Fourways, Fourways Crossing just east of Fourways Mall and the newest development, Cedar Square to the north-west of Fourways Mall.
 It must be mentioned that Broadacres and Lonehill are served by their own smaller shopping centres.
 These centres are chic, and are frequented by stay-at-home moms, Broadacres being the particular favourite because of the large park-like grounds it encloses, making it a safe and enjoyable haven for children.

+Business

+Fourways is widely regarded as a fast-growing economic hub within Johannesburg’s northern suburbs.
+Its proximity to major roads and affluent residential areas has made it a popular base for both small businesses and large enterprises.
+The commercial landscape includes a diverse range of sectors, including retail, hospitality, finance, education, property development, and contracting companies.

+The area’s economy is anchored by major shopping destinations like Fourways Mall, Montecasino, Design Quarter, and Cedar Square, which host national and international brands, restaurants, tech companies, and lifestyle retailers.

+In addition to larger developments, Fourways supports a thriving small business community.
+Local service providers such as home maintenance companies, electrical contractors, and construction firms contribute to the area’s continued growth.
+One such company, Wesslink Electrical (Pty) Ltd, has operated in the region for over 18 years, offering residential electrical services and load-shedding solutions.

+The area's dynamic property development and infrastructure expansion continue to attract entrepreneurs and professionals seeking accessible commercial premises and high-income residential markets.